equinor/webviz-subsurface/webviz-subsurface.md

 The available maps are gathered from the `share/results/maps/` folder for each realization.
 Subfolders are not supported.

-Observed maps are gathered from the `share/observations/maps/` folder in the case folder.
+Observed maps are gathered from the `share/observations/maps/` folder in the case folder.<br>
 The filenames need to follow a fairly strict convention, as the filenames are used as metadata:
-`horizon_name--attribute--date` (`--date` is optional).
-The files should be on `irap binary` format with the suffix `.gri`.
-The date is of the form `YYYYMMDD` or `YYYYMMDD_YYYYMMDD`, the latter would be for a delta surface between two dates.
+`horizon_name--attribute--date` (`--date` is optional).<br> The files should be on `irap binary` format with the suffix `.gri`.

+The date is of the form `YYYYMMDD` or `YYYYMMDD_YYYYMMDD`, the latter would be for a delta surface between two dates.<br>
 See [this folder](https://github.com/equinor/webviz-subsurface-testdata/tree/master/01_drogon_ahm/realization-0/iter-0/share/results/maps) for examples of file naming conventions.

-Fault polygons are gathered from the `share/results/polygons` folder for each realization.
+Fault polygons are gathered from the `share/results/polygons` folder for each realization.<br>
-Same file naming convention as for surfaces must be folloewed and the suffix should be `.pol`, representing XYZ format usable by xtgeo.
+Same file naming convention as for surfaces must be followed and the suffix should be `.pol`, representing XYZ format usable by xtgeo.<br>
+See [this file](https://github.com/equinor/webviz-subsurface-testdata/blob/master/01_drogon_ahm/realization-0/iter-0/share/results/polygons/toptherys--gl_faultlines_extract_postprocess.pol) for an example.

 Well picks are provided as a csv file with columns `X_UTME,Y_UTMN,Z_TVDSS,MD,WELL,HORIZON`.
-See [wellpicks.csv](https://github.com/equinor/webviz-subsurface-testdata/tree/master/    observed_data/drogon_well_picks/wellpicks.csv) for an example.
+See [wellpicks.csv](https://github.com/equinor/webviz-subsurface-testdata/tree/master/observed_data/drogon_well_picks/wellpicks.csv) for an example.<br>
-Well picks can be exported from RMS using this script: [extract_well_picks_from_rms.py]    (https://github.com/equinor/webviz-subsurface-testdata/tree/master/observed_data/        drogon_well_picks/extract_well_picks_from_rms.py)
+Well picks can be exported from RMS using this script: [extract_well_picks_from_rms.py](https://github.com/equinor/webviz-subsurface-testdata/tree/master/observed_data/drogon_well_picks/extract_well_picks_from_rms.py)